Zyin055/Keep-this-prompt-for-later/README.md

 * Doesn't work with newlines in the prompt

 ## Changelog
+#### 4/28/2023
+* Streamlined the UI by removing the scratch paper tab and replacing it with an "Enable" checkbox
+* Fixes for the March 28 A1111 update
 #### 1/02/2023
 * Button position got moved due to an Automatic1111 update, moved the button back to where it used to be
 #### 12/19/2022